 |Cakes & Bakes||Fruit scones with cinnamon||Cinnamon muffins|

-On Sunday, mix 800g flour with half tsp salt, 1 sachet yeast and enough cold water to make a dough.
+On the first day of your Christmas week, mix 800g flour with half tsp salt, 1 sachet yeast and enough cold water to make a dough.
 No need to knead it at all.
 Just cover well and place in the fridge.

-Mon 22nd, Tues 23rd, Thurs 25th, Sat 27th, Sun 28th.
 To make crusty rolls.
 35 minutes before you want to eat, pre-heat the oven to 220C, Gas Mark 8.
 Take the bread dough out of the fridge and remove a quarter of the mix.
-Divide the dough into two portions.
+Divide the dough into two portions, 100g each is a nice big roll.
 There is no need to knead this dough, the long time in the fridge allows the gluten to develop.
 Shape into rolls, tucking the bottoms around and around with the sides of your hands to make a tight roll.
 Place on a baking sheet.
 Spray the inside of the oven with a little water, or put a baking tin with a little boiling water in the bottom of the oven.
 Once the oven has heated, bake the rolls for 20-30 minutes until dark brown, crusty and sounding hollow when you rap the bottom.

 You can use exactly the same mixture to make wraps instead of rolls.
 If you want wraps, using 100g mix per wrap, roll out the very springy dough to the size of a dinner plate, about the thickness of a 2 credit cards, you will probably need to dust the work surface with a little flour.
 Pre-heat a frying pan or griddle, don’t oil it, turn the heat to medium.
 The pan shouldn’t be smoking hot, just hot.
 Now slap the wrap on the hot surface and wait a couple of minutes, peeking at the bottom of the wrap until it has brown splotches on it.
 Flip over and repeat.
 Put the wrap on a plate and cover immediately with a clean tea towel.
 The steam trapped under the tea towel will ensure the wrap stays soft.
 Now repeat for the 2nd wrap.